bisdn/bisdn.github.io/getting_started/basic_networking.md

 # Network configuration with iproute2

-To configure an interface on the switch, you have to configure the corresponding port (tap interface) created by baseboxd.
+To configure an interface on the switch, you have to configure the corresponding port interface created by baseboxd.
 If, for example, you have connected "port1" of the switch to "eno2" of your server and want to test a simple ping between these two, you can assign IP addresses to both interfaces in a very similar way:

 On the switch: